szymach/c-pchart/README.md

 About:
 =====

+This project is no longer actively developed, since I do not use it personally and decided that I have already put enough work into modernizing it.
+Should any issues or errors arise, I will still try to resolve them as soon as I can, so the base support will still be maintained.

 A project bringing Composer support and some basic PHP 5 standards to pChart 2.0 library.
 The aim is to allow pChart integration into modern frameworks like Symfony2.